wlach/eideticker/README.md

 Then connect to http://localhost:8080.
 You should see a list of captures, select the one you're interested in to dive into fine grained detail.

-In addition to supporting HDMI capture and analysis, it is also possible to run the Eideticker harness in a mode that simply "captures" the performance log of Fennec and outputs results.
-This has two advantages: first, you don't need any kind of specialized hardware.
-Second, it's much faster (since there's no video encoding/decoding/analysis step).
-For this you want to pass in "--no-capture" and "--get-internal-checkerboard-stats", like so:

-    ./bin/get-metric-for-build.py --use-apks --no-capture --get-internal-checkerboard-stats src/tests/ep1/taskjs.org/index.html nightly.apk

 ## Eideticker "dashboard"